I^3 Retriever: Incorporating Implicit Interaction in Pre-trained Language Models for Passage Retrieval: Introduction

 \section{Introduction}

 Passage retrieval is fundamental in modern information retrieval (IR) systems, typically serving as a preceding stage of reranking.
-The aim of passage retrieval is to find relevant passages from a large corpus for a given query, which is crucial to the final ranking performance~\cite{karpukhin2020dense, xie2023t2ranking, cheng2023layout}.
+The aim of passage retrieval is to find relevant passages from a large corpus for a given query, which is crucial to the final ranking performance~\cite{karpukhin2020dense, xie2023t2ranking, cheng2023layout,li2023pretrained,zou2022pre}.
 Conventional methods for passage retrieval (e.g., BM25~\cite{robertson2009probabilistic}) usually consider lexical matching between the terms of query and passage.
 In recent years, neural retrievers based on pre-trained language models (PLMs) have prospered and achieved the state-of-the-art performance.

 In particular, existing PLM-based IR models can be broadly categorized into cross-encoders~\cite{nogueira2019passage}, dual-encoders~\cite{karpukhin2020dense} and late-interaction encoders~\cite{gao2021coil,khattab2020colbert}, as shown in Figures~\ref{fig:interactionParadigms}(a), \ref{fig:interactionParadigms}(b) and \ref{fig:interactionParadigms}(c), respectively.
-Dual-encoders and cross-encoders are commonly used as retrievers and rerankers, respectively.
-Dual-encoders encode textual semantics in query and passage vectors separately to ensure efficient retrieval, where the passage vectors can be pre-computed and cached~\cite{liu2021pre}.
 Without considering the fine-grained interactions between the tokens of query and passage, the major merit of dual-encoders is their high efficiency in inference.
 Yet, their effectiveness is usually considered sub-optimal compared with cross-encoders or other interaction-based models.
 Cross-encoders take the concatenation of query and passage as input to perform full interaction that effectively captures relevance features.
 As query-passage interactions are important factors in relevance modeling~\cite{guo2016deep}, cross-encoders usually have superior ranking performance.
 However, their applications are limited to small collections (e.g., the top passages retrieved by dual-encoders) due to their high inference latency.
 To combine the merits of both methods, late-interaction encoders adopt separate query/passage encoding and apply lightweight interaction schemes (i.e., late interactions) between the vectors of query and passage.
 They are usually more effective than dual-encoders for passage retrieval and less computationally expensive than cross-encoders.

 Despite their effectiveness, late-interaction models are still sub-optimal for passage retrieval on large corpus, mainly due to two problems.
 First, effective late-interaction models usually relies on token-level representations of passages to allow subsequent token-level interactions~\cite{khattab2020colbert,santhanam2022colbertv2}, where the storage cost of such multi-vector passage representation is enormous.
 Second, compared to dual-encoders, which adopts simple dot-product operation between single-vector representations of queries and passages, late-interaction models still requires extra computation for each query-passage pair.
 Such cost could be magnified by the scale of massive corpus and eventually cause unacceptable efficiency degeneration~\cite{li2023constructing}.
 As such, existing late-interaction methods can hardly be applied to real-world scenarios that require low inference latency and storage cost.